- Chart

 Positioning

-NETI is positioned as a passive income vehicle linked to North European oil and gas production.
-Its competitive advantage lies in its existing royalty rights and relatively low operating costs.
+NETI is positioned as a stable income-generating asset for investors seeking exposure to European oil and gas production, primarily in Germany.
+Its competitive advantage lies in its established royalty rights and the long-term nature of its agreements.

 Total Addressable Market (TAM)